ElderLo1/HomeSuite-PS3/MakeNav/README.md

 - You can also name your Scenelist file 'NAVSCENELIST.XML' and the program will find it provided it's in the same directory as the script.

 ## Work that currently needs to be done.
+- Leverage this tool to show the proper thumbnail for Harbour Studio on Offline
 - Don't let duplicate scenes with the same name be listed (i.e. Core Scenes in REGION tags)
 - Figure out a way to let the user sort scenes within different subcategories in the Explore category by a creator id.
 (For now, the user has to edit the nav file manually.
 It works if they know what they're doing but I'm trying to think of a way to deal with this without editing the sceneist or creating huge arrays of predefined names)